LoupLobet/swb/sites/src/example.com/index.md

 I am the index.
-This content comes from a *markdown* file
+This content comes from a *markdown* file.